debitoor/multifetch/README.md

 app.listen(8080);
 ```

 Performing a GET request to `/api/multifetch?user=/api/user`, will return the user and some meta information.
 The query parameter should have a resource name as key and the relative path as value.
 The path can have its own query, as long it's encoded correctly.
+Furthermore the endpoint must return `application/json` or `text/json` (with or without character encoding) in the `content-type` header, or else the content will be ignored.

 ```javascript
 // Response JSON object